Cave Without a Name: Accident

 On April 30, 2007, Thomas Summers, III, died in a nearby, connected cave known as Dead Man's Cave.
 Thomas Summers was the manager of Cave Without a Name and the son of the third and current owner of the cave, Thomas Summers, II.
-Another park employee, Brent Holbert, and he had gone into Dead Man's Cave to investigate why water from recent rains was not draining from Cave Without a Name.
+Another park employee, Brent Holbert, and Summers had gone into Dead Man's Cave to investigate why water from recent rains was not draining from Cave Without a Name.
 They swam into Dead Man's Cave, where at times only two inches of breathing room remained.
-The two separated when Holbert decided not to go any further because of the danger, and told Summers, "let's get the hell out of here".
-Summers chose to go a few yards further, and after receiving no response from several shouts, he exited the cave to call for help.
-Thomas Summers' body was recovered by cavers experienced in cave diving a few hours later.
+The two separated when Holbert decided not to go any further because of the danger, and told Summers "let's get the hell out of here".
+Summers chose to go a few yards further, and after receiving no response from several shouts, Holbert exited the cave to call for help.
+Thomas Summers's body was recovered by cavers experienced in cave diving a few hours later.